rainforestapp/tester-chrome-extension/README.md

 ## Internal

-``password.txt.gpg`` contains the password for ``key.pem.gpg``, it's encrypted using Russ's public key, in case we ever loose it from Circle.
+``password.txt.gpg`` contains the password for ``key.pem.gpg``, it's encrypted using Russ's public key, in case we ever lose it from Circle.